 Among his major publications are: Who Shall Rule at Home: The Evolution of South Carolina’s Political Culture, 1748-1776 (Univ.
 South Carolina Press, 2007), The Stamp Act of 1765, Broadview Sources Series (Broadview Press, 2017), and essays on slavery in South Carolina and New Jersey.
 His current research projects include: Make History@Kean: William Livingston’s World – an exploration of the 18th Century Atlantic World funded by a Humanities Initiatives Grant from the National Endowment for the Humanities.

 In 2014, he worked with the New Jersey Historical Commission to plan activities for the 350th Anniversary of New Jersey.
 He received Emmy Nominations from the New York Region and the Mid-Atlantic Region for his work on It Happened Here – New Jersey, a weekly series on New Jersey History topics featured on New Jersey Public TV and online.
 He has received external grants from the National Endowment for the Humanities and other agencies to support his research on the history of New Jersey and of South Carolina in the 18th and 19th Centuries.
 A popular speaker on topics including military history, NJ History, the American Revolution, and the history of baseball, Mercantini engages audiences with the American past.

-Associate Professor, Assistant Chair.
+Associate Professor, Department Chair.